PixelsJr/CTF/README.md

 5. **Flag 5**: Can be viewed after getting access to /admin via JWT token manipulation.
 6. **Flag 6**: Can be found by reading the C:\Windows\System32\drivers\etc\hosts file with a broken api.
 7. **Flag 7**: Found by manipulating **JWT token manipulation** and signing it to be accepted by the server.

 ---

-## Solution Walkthrough

-The full walkthrough can be found in the `walkthrough.md` file.

----